 - Conduct a post-poll discussion based on the questions you’ve crowdsourced.

-During an internal stakeholders meeting, an Open-ended Poll is useful to gather thoughts and ideas.
-This will give you an idea of where stakeholders stand, and creates a good jumping-off point to start a discussion with them.
+During an internal stakeholders meeting, an Open-Ended Poll is useful to gather thoughts and ideas.
+This will give you an idea of where stakeholders stand and create a good jumping-off point to start a discussion with them.

 Post-mortems, also known as retrospectives, are important to help the team continually align, especially after a difficult sprint or quarter.
 Towards the end of a project, the team needs to sit down and identify process improvements that can be implemented in the next sprint.

-Create three Open-ended Polls, labelling each one with “Start”, “Stop”, and “Continue”.
+Create three Open-Ended Polls, labeling each one with “Start”, “Stop”, and “Continue”.

 11. Setting a vision

-First, ask the team to envision a future where their day-to-day work is at its most productive and satisfying.
-Then, get them submit what changes need to be implemented to make that vision of the future a reality into an open-ended poll.
+- First, ask the team to envision a future where their day-to-day work is at its most productive and satisfying.
+Then, get them to submit what changes need to be implemented to make that vision of the future a reality in a newly created Open-Ended Poll.

-Then, work together to spot patterns and interesting ideas to determine the next action steps.
-Create another Open-Ended Poll for these ideas and get everyone to vote on the ones they find most sustainable, has the biggest impact, and works best with the team as it is now.
+- Next, work together to spot patterns and interesting ideas to determine the next action steps.
+Set up another open-ended poll for these ideas and get everyone to vote on the ones they find most sustainable, have the biggest impact, and work best with the team as it is now.

-Using this method, the retrospective is framed in a way to work towards a common goal.
+Using this method, the retrospective is framed in a way to work toward a common goal.

-Get the participants to share one interesting fact about themselves in an Open-ended Poll on Pigeonhole Live.
-Then, read the options aloud and ask the group to guess who that fact belongs to.
+Get the participants to share one interesting fact about themselves in an Open-Ended Poll in Pigeonhole Live.
+Then, read the options aloud and ask the group to guess to whom that fact belongs.

 13. Unconference

-Unconference is an innovative event concept that reverses the organiser-participant role.
+Unconference is an innovative event concept that reverses the organizer-participant role.
 Instead of you doing all the planning, your attendees get to brainstorm on the topic they want to learn more about and decide how they will go about it.
-Your job is to find a good facilitator to guide the brainstorming process and help participants refine their ideas into good discussion/sharing topics.
+Your job is to find a good facilitator to guide the brainstorming process and help participants refine their ideas into a good discussion/sharing topic.

 As Unconference relies heavily on brainstorming between attendees, you want to provide them with an easy way to do so.
-Open-ended Polls provide a good brainstorming platform by allowing participants to submit, vote and comment on ideas while translate into real-time notes in their devices and the Projector Panel.
+Open-Ended Polls provide a good brainstorming platform by allowing participants to submit, vote, and comment on ideas while translating them into real-time notes on their devices and the Projector Panel.

 14. Hackathons

-Hackathons are a great way to get the word out on your brand and at the same time help churn out ideas that are beneficial for your company.
-In return you can provide your participants with a great prizes, recognition, and a fun experience.
+Hackathons are a great way to get the word out about your brand and at the same time, help churn out ideas that are beneficial for your company.
+In return, you can provide your participants with great prizes, recognition, and a fun experience.
 It might also be a great opportunity to find interns and new hires.

-Facilitating the ideas formation at the start of your hackathon can be made simple with Pigeonhole Live:
+Facilitating the formation of the idea at the start of your hackathon can be made simple with Pigeonhole Live:

 - Set a deadline for idea submission and voting.